Updated: April 25, 2019

-2. The predominance of the Microsoft brand in the minds of IT management
+2. The preeminence of the Microsoft brand in the minds of IT management

 This issue runs deep.
 Brand familiarity is generally a very strong factor in the minds of both consumer and business buyers.
 The Microsoft brand is seared in the frontal cortices of many IT managers who are over a certain age.

-For a substantial swing of enterprise adoption in Google’s direction at the enterprise level, it may take the flow through of millennials into IT management positions.
+For a substantial swing of enterprise adoption toward Google to occur at the enterprise level, it may take the flow-through of millennials into IT management positions.

 3. The desktop is still alive and well in many enterprises

-While G Suite is mainly a cloud solution with some desktop options, Microsoft Office is a hybrid of cloud and desktop.
+G Suite is a cloud-first solution with several desktop options, including Gmail Offline and new offline mode (2019) for Google Docs, Sheets and Slides.
+Microsoft Office is a hybrid of desktop and cloud.

-Google has been trying to turn this tide through the promotion of Chromebook Enterprise, which means centralized management of a fleet of relatively low maintenance computers.
+Google has been trying to turn this tide through the promotion of Chromebook Enterprise, a solution that means centralized management of a fleet of relatively low maintenance computers.